 Paul’s concern IS NOT that someone may see the Corinthians eating meat offered to idols and then assume the Corinthians are in sin.
 Paul’s concern is that a fellow believer may join the Corinthians in eating food offered to idols even though it goes against his conscience.
 Paul is ultimately concerned that the Corinthians will encourage fellow believers to act against their consciences.

 Let me put a modern day spin on it.
 Generally speaking, I do not think it is wrong to smoke cigars (within reason, attending to all the appropriate health concerns, making sure you don’t get addicted, etc.) You however, are convinced that smoking cigars is wrong.
-Do I have to stop all cigar smoking because I know you think I am doing something wrong?
+Do I have to stop all cigar smoking because I know you think I am going to cause someone to stumble?
 No. Scripture doesn’t forbid smoking cigars.
 My liberty in Christ is not restricted simply by what other people might think of me.

 But (and this is really important), if I smoke a cigar around you and that in turn leads you to smoke a cigar even though you think it is sin then I have become a stumbling block.
 My liberty in Christ has actually encouraged you to sin against your conscience.
 When our “rights” lead others to act against their consciences we have become stumbling blocks.